constgemm/ETH_Introduction_to_Robotics_and_Mechatronics/README.md

 square-wave signals.

 Lab03_2 (week 4):
-This Prelab will help you understand and apply the concepts of the Digital Filtering Lecture
+This Prelab will help you understand and apply the concepts of the Digital Filtering Lecture.

+Lab04
+In this lab, we will introduce servo motors and gears by solving some simple taks.
+We will learn:
+* How servo motors work and how to control them using the Arduino interface.
+* How to increase/decrease the torque and run length of the servo motors using combinations of gears.
+* How to design gear trains for specific applications and requirements